Effective Date: March 6, 2026

 4. Updates & Compliance

 As of February 16, 2026, federal law requires updated notices regarding substance use disorder records (Part 2).
 We maintain full compliance with these 2026 HIPAA updates to ensure your data remains secure.
+We reserve the right to change the terms of the notice, and the new notice will apply to all PHI we maintain.

 5. Contact Information